 Patients who need to urgently see a GP should contact us and we will do our best to offer an on-the-day appointment if clinically needed.
 You may be asked to visit another local surgery for your appointment.
 Alternatively, you can call NHS 111 for advice and direction to the nearest available service where appropriate, you may also use our DoctorLink service online.
 The Minor Injury Unit at Gravesham Community Hospital, Gravesend, remains open for urgent minor injuries and some minor illnesses.

 Face masks / Facial coverings

-Face masks / Facial coverings are now Mandatory in most public areas.
+Face masks / Facial coverings are still mandatory in Health Care Areas.
 We understand some patients will be anxious about wearing a mask especially if you have breathing difficulties.

 Practices are reporting increases in requests from patients for letters of exemption to wearing face masks in various public settings.

 In England, you must by law continue to wear a face covering on public transport as of 19th July 2021.